noaa-onms/cinms/modals/_captions.md

 ### Details

-Mussel tissue contaminant monitoring sites from NOAA’s Mussel Watch Program are shown in southern California (top) and around CINMS (bottom).
+Mussel tissue contaminant monitoring sites from NOAA's Mussel Watch Program are shown in southern California (top) and around CINMS (bottom).
 Only one site within CINMS has been monitored consistently over time: Fraser Point, SCI (1986-2010), Other monitoring sites include: Anacapa (2008 only); Tyler Bight, south SMI (1988 only); and Otter Harbor, north SMI (2008-2010).

 ## Figure App.E.11.2.